abhishek98-force/webapp/README.md

 ## Introduction

-This is a simple Node JS project to develop CI/CD pipeline for CSYE 6225:: Network Structure & Cloud Computing.
+This is a simple Node JS project to develop CI/CD pipeline for CSYE 6225:: Network Structure & Cloud Computing

 ## Features